Suspect killed, Indiana trooper wounded in I-65 shootout

 One of the troopers applied a tourniquet to the wounded trooper’s leg before he was taken to a Crown Point hospital, police said.
 The injury was not thought to be life-threatening.

+The Lake County Coroner’s Office identified the dead suspect as Caine Van Pelt, 23, of Chicago.

-The names of the suspect and the troopers haven’t been released.
+The names of the troopers haven’t been released.

 Sign up for Daily Newsletters